Civil War and Spanish War Memorial

 Today, Gage County remains an important agricultural region in Nebraska, with a diverse economy that includes manufacturing, healthcare, and education.
 The county maintains its small-town charm while embracing modern developments and offering a high quality of life for its residents.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Gage County, Nebraska.
+This timeline provides a condensed summary of the historical journey of Gage County, Nebraska.

 • 1854: Gage County is established by the Nebraska Territorial Legislature.